tlk/window.onerror/README.md

 #### See also

-* https://github.com/tlk/window.onerror-blacklist for a list of "odd" exceptions
+* https://github.com/tlk/window.onerror-blacklist for a list of odd exceptions
 * https://github.com/errorception/ie-error-languages on how to interpret localized errors (MSIE)
 * https://github.com/ryanseddon/sourcemap-onerror
 * https://github.com/stacktracejs/stacktrace.js